gigamaster/xelfinder/README.md

 ## imagemanager.php

-Except for XOOPS Cube Legacy, this can be done by inserting in mainfile.php
+Except for XOOPSCube Platforms, this can be done for XOOPS legacy by inserting in mainfile.php
 immediately after the line that reads XOOPS_ROOT_PATH/imagemanager.php :

     include 'modules/xelfinder/manager.php';